 Aquatic and Fishery Sciences studies aquatic organisms, the rivers, lakes and oceans in which they live, and how we conserve them.
 The degree draws on the disciplines of natural history, physiology, ecology, evolution and quantitative sciences, and applies these principles to conservation and management of natural resources.
-All students complete a year-long faculty mentored capstone project.

 Biology studies life from the molecular, cellular, organismal, community, and global perspectives.
 The field examines the origins and evolution of organisms, as well as chemical and cellular processes, physiology, behavior, and relationships to the environment and to larger populations across ecosystems.

 Oceanography studies the dynamics of how the ocean regulates climate, how ocean acidification affects all marine organisms, how hydrothermal vents sustain unique lifeforms of earth and geological processes at our coasts affect lives and how 50% of our oxygen comes from plankton.
 It brings ecology, chemistry, physics and geology together to help predict how life on earth is sustained.
-Students work with individual faculty on a research project with a major interdisciplinary cruise as a senior thesis.